How do I clean the irrigation filter?

 I'm confused after talking to a few different companies.
 How do I make sense of all the different information?

 We understand completely!
-Please just call and talk it over with Mike, our Technical Advisor and National Sales Manager.
+Please just call and talk it over with Mike, our Technical Advisor and General Manager.

 Mike's a good kiwi bloke with many contacts in the industry and we promise you he will help with integrity and honesty, using basic language to discuss the best options available for your personal circumstances.

 Phone 0800 BIOCYCLE, 0800 246292